Abedi Pele: After retirement

 Abedi Pele has participated in more FIFA organized charity matches than any other African player.
 He is a member of FIFA's Football Committee, and of the player status committees of both FIFA and CAF.
 The South African FA made him a spokesperson for their 2006 World Cup bid.

 In appreciation of Abedi Pele's service to the country, the Ghanaian government gave him the country's highest honour, the Order of the Volta (civil division).
 He was the first Ghanaian sportsman to be so honoured.

 On 29 January 1997, the first UEFA–CAF Meridian Cup All-Star Match between Europe and Africa was played in Benfica's Estádio da Luz in Lisbon and was televised in 100 countries worldwide, including 30 in Africa, for an audience of 60 million viewers.
 Abedi Pele scored a goal early in the first half and, after Vincent Guérin had equalised for Europe just before half-time, it was the 1998 African Player of the Year, Mustapha Hadji, who struck Africa's 78th-minute winner in the 2–1 win.

-In 2001, the UEFA–CAF Meridian Cup All-Star Match format was changed slightly for the second All-Star Match to bring together players aged between 35 and 45 who now revel in their 'veteran' status and play the game purely for pleasure.
-The squad sparked off memories of great footballing moments at club and international level.
+In 2001, the UEFA–CAF Meridian Cup All-Star Match format was changed slightly for the second All-Star Match to bring together players aged between 35 and 45 who now have a 'veteran' status and play the game purely for pleasure.
+The squad sparked off their memories at club and international level.